earowang/rwalkr/README.md

 #> 6      Town Hall (West) 2017-07-01 2017-07-01    0   682
 ```

+The data can directly be chained to *ggplot2* for visualisation.

 ``` r
 library(ggplot2)
 ggplot(data = subset(ped, Sensor == "Melbourne Central")) +